sebastiaanbrand/q-sylvan/README.md

 Test can be run with `make test`.

-Installing should also be possible with `make install` but this will clash with any other version of Sylvan already installed.
+Installing should also be possible with `make install` but this will currently clash with any other version of Sylvan already installed.

 ## Example usage